 The Guaranteed Loans are not secured by any collateral of the borrowers.
-Payments of principal and interest are guaranteed in whole or in part by Guaranty Agencies to the extent described herein and as further described in EXHIBIT I - "SUMMARY OF CERTAIN PROVISIONS OF THE FEDERAL FAMILY EDUCATION LOAN PROGRAM," Excessive borrower defaults could impair a Guaranty Agency's ability to meet its guarantee obligations, and holders of the 2005 Bonds could experience a delay in payment or losses on the 2005 Bonds.
-The financial health of a Guaranty Agency also could affect the timing and amount of available funds for any collection period and the Corporation's ability to pay principal of and interest on the 2005 Bonds.
-A Guaranty Agency's financial health could be adversely affected by a number of factors, including the amount of claims made against such Guaranty Agency as a result of borrower defaults, changes in legislation that may reduce expenditures by the applicable state and federal agencies that support such Guaranty Agencies, and the amount of claims reimbursed by the Secretary, discussed below.
-In the event of a deterioration of a Guaranty Agency's financial condition, holders of the 2005 Bonds may suffer delays in payment or losses on the 2005 Bonds.
+Payments of principal and interest are guaranteed in whole or in part by Guaranty Agencies to the extent described herein and as further described in EXHIBIT I - "SUMMARY OF CERTAIN PROVISIONS OF THE FEDERAL FAMILY EDUCATION LOAN PROGRAM."
+Excessive borrower defaults could impair a Guaranty Agency's ability to meet its guarantee obligations, and holders of the 2006 Bonds could experience a delay in payment or losses on the 2006 Bonds.
+The financial health of a Guaranty Agency also could affect the timing and amount of available funds for any collection period and the Corporation's ability to pay principal of and interest on the 2006 Bonds.
+A Guaranty Agency's financial health could be adversely affected by a number of factors, including the amount of claims made against such Guaranty Agency as a result of borrower defaults, changes in legislation that may reduce expenditures by the applicable state and federal agencies that support such Guaranty Agency's financial condition, holders of the 2006 Bonds may suffer delays in payment or losses on the 2006 Bonds.